 You also want to get inside the minds of your audience: If you are in a college town, for example, it’s important to know how students think, the maximum distance they’re willing to be from campus and the locations they consider ideal, so you can buy a property that will be in high demand.

 Above all else, make sure the property is located in an area where the job market is robust and there is an influx of residences.
 Job and income growth are the key when deciding where to invest property across the country.
+Here are my top cities to buy real estate in 2020 and beyond.

 2) Start small and slowly work your way up.